iSaadSalman/nova-map-address/README.md

 MAP_ADDRESS_LANGUAGE=es
 ```

-_If you need a Google Maps API key, you can create an app and enable Places API and create credentials to get your API key https://console.developers.google.com._
+_If you need a Google Maps API key, you can create an app and enable Places API and create credentials to get your API key https://console.developers.google.com.
+Make sure to enable Places API _

 ## Usage:
 Add the below to Nova/{Model}.php resource: